fiicodes/ERDiagram/README.md

 values(1,now());

-Query for fetching data from order table:
+12.Query for fetching data from order table:

 select *